seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 Launcelot, my boy.

 **LAUNCELOT**
-Pray you, let’s have no more fooling about it, but
+Pray you, let's have no more fooling about it, but
 give me your blessing: I am Launcelot, your boy
 that was, your son that is, your child that shall
 be.